ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-4-1.md

-Chapter 4: Understanding the Power of Conflict Management: The Benefits of Focusing on Conflict Management
+The Benefits of Focusing on Conflict Management
 ==========================================================================================================

 Focusing on conflict management is critical for promoting positive relationships and achieving better outcomes in the workplace.
 By recognizing the benefits of conflict management, managers and employees can develop a more proactive approach to managing conflicts.